News

 May 2, 2022

-Vattenfall hopes for quick action in the Swedish power grid.
+Vattenfall hopes for quick measures in the Swedish power grid.
 Photo: Pixabay

-Vattenfall hopes for quick action in the Swedish power grid.
+Vattenfall hopes for quick measures in the Swedish power grid.
 Photo: Pixabay

-High electricity prices have been a major topic of conversation over the past year, with record highs coming one after the other.
-Now Vattenfall says it could continue to be our everyday life for some time to come.
+High electricity prices have been a major topic of conversation in the past year, and record highs have been broken one after another.
+Now, Vattenfall believes that this may continue to be our everyday life for some time to come.

-Bottlenecks in the energy network and the war in Ukraine.
-These are two reasons why electricity prices will continue to be a topic of discussion in the future, with price differences between different parts of Sweden skyrocketing.
-As a result, Vattenfall has suffered billions in losses, the company's latest annual report shows - and in the context of this, the energy giant predicts that price trends have yet to see the light at the end of the tunnel.
+Bottlenecks in the energy grid and the war in Ukraine.
+These are two reasons why electricity prices will continue to be a topic of conversation in the future, where the price differences between different parts of Sweden have been sky-high.
+As a result, Vattenfall has suffered a billion-dollar loss, according to the company's latest annual report - and in connection with this, the energy giant predicts that the price development has not yet seen the light at the end of the tunnel.

-The result is mainly based on bottlenecks in the transmission network and the price differences in the country are precisely because the electricity route to the south was restricted, she says in the article and calls for measures to even out the differences.
+The result is mainly based on bottlenecks in the transmission network, and the price differences in the country are precisely because the electricity route south was limited, she says in the article and calls for measures to even out the differences.

-According to the article, average Nordic electricity spot prices were 161% higher last year.
+According to the article, the average Nordic electricity spot prices were 161 percent higher last year.

 Back to News